Treaty of Kars: Azerbaijan and Nakhchivan

 Article V of the treaty established the region of Nakhchivan as an autonomous territory under the protection of Azerbaijan.
-The new autonomous Nakhchivan territory comprised the former Nakhchivan Uyezd, the Sharur part of the Sharur-Daralagezsky Uyezd and the southernmost parts of the Erivansky Uyezd of the former Erivan Governorate.
-In 1924, the area was officially declared as the Nakhchivan ASSR subordinate to the Azerbaijan SSR.
+The new autonomous Nakhchivan territory comprised the former Nakhichevan uezd, the Sharur part of the Sharur-Daralayaz uezd and the southernmost parts of the Erivan uezd of the former Erivan Governorate.
+In 1924, the area was officially declared as the Nakhichevan ASSR subordinate to the Azerbaijan SSR.
 The creation of the new autonomous republic allowed Azerbaijan to share a 18 km boundary with the Aras corridor, which was now controlled by Turkey.

-Impact on Turkish-Iranian relations
+Impact on Turkish–Iranian relations

-The Kars treaty also impacted Turkish-Iranian relations.
-The annexation of Surmali and the Aras corridor now gave Turkey a slightly more extensive border with Iran.
+The Kars treaty also impacted Iran–Turkey relations.
+The annexation of the formerly Qajar Iranian district of Surmalu (until the Treaty of Turkmenchay of 1828) and the Aras corridor now gave Turkey a slightly more extensive border with Iran.
 In the late 1920s, the Ararat rebellion erupted in the vicinity of Mount Ararat.
-As Turkey attempted to quash the rebellion, the Kurdish rebels fled across the Iranian border to the eastern flank of Lesser Ararat, which they used "as a haven against the state in their uprising".
+As Turkey attempted to quash the rebellion, the Kurdish rebels fled across the Iranian border to the eastern flank of Lesser Ararat, which they used "as a haven against the state in their uprising."
 In response, Turkey crossed the border with Iran and occupied the region.
 The Lesser Ararat area became the subject of discussion between Turkish and Iranian diplomats in border delineation talks.
 In Tehran in 1932, Iran agreed to cede the area to Turkey in exchange for some territories further south.

 However, the agreement was delayed by objections from some Iranian diplomats, who viewed the Lesser Ararat area as strategically important and questioned the validity of the Treaty of Kars.
-The diplomats felt that Turkey did not have a legitimate claim to the territory of Surmali, which had been part of Iran before it was ceded to Imperial Russia by the Treaty of Turkmenchay.
+The diplomats felt that Turkey did not have a legitimate claim to the territory of Surmalu, which had been part of Iran before it was ceded to Imperial Russia by the Treaty of Turkmenchay.
 In addition, because the wording of the Turkmenchay Treaty was vague, they advocated annexing parts of the area.
 After a constructive meeting with Mustafa Kemal Atatürk in Ankara in 1934, Reza Shah, who initially wanted to annex the Aras corridor, finally ordered his diplomats to drop any objections and to accept the new border agreements.